Read more recent COVID-19 vaccine content with our Vaccine Access Test and our new series Pandemica.

 Curious on the basics?

 What is coronavirus?
 How is it spread?
 What are the symptoms?
-How do I prepare?
+How can I stay safe?

-It’s normal to have a ton of questions about COVID-19, especially as the situation is changing by the day.
-As the outbreak and global response evolve, the World Health Organization is a good one-stop-shop for the most up-to-date information on how to protect yourself and others.
+It’s normal to have a ton of questions about COVID-19.
+The World Health Organization is a good one-stop-shop for the most up-to-date information on how to protect yourself and others.